softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer/getPreference.md

 ## Overview
-Select a type of preference you would like to get using [[SoftLayer_User_Customer::getPreferenceTypes|getPreferenceTypes]] and invoke this method using that preference type key name.
+Select a type of preference you would like to get using [SoftLayer_User_Customer::getPreferenceTypes]({{<ref "reference/services/SoftLayer_User_Customer/getPreferenceTypes">}}) and invoke this method using that preference type key name.

 -----